angular/material-start/README.md

 > **Note:** In order to stay with the ES6 paradigm of classes, the `UsersList` and `UserDetails` have been written as full classes rather than plain functions.
-This means that we must first instantiate the class before we pass it to Angular's `.directive()` method as you can see below.
+This means that we must first instantiate the class before we pass it to AngularJS's `.directive()` method as you can see below.
   We'll change this in Step #10 below to export a simple config object that is more consistent with the `.component()` API.